 Neeraj Ramachandran (Staff Writer) is a sophomore in Columbia College.
 Some of his favorite works of art are Kill Bill (both volumes), Amy Winehouse's cover of the Beatles' All My Loving, and the painting "Gas" by Edward Hopper.
 He is planning to major in Linguistics.

-is a Columbia College freshman from the San Francisco Bay Area in California, hoping to major in English Literature and Sociology.
+is a Columbia College first-year from the San Francisco Bay Area in California, hoping to major in English Literature and Sociology.
 Tova is a spoken word poet who aspires to write a book and be an educator who explores the intersections of poetry and social liberation through artistic expression and pedagogy.

 was born in San Juan, Puerto Rico in a hospital with a 4.0 Google review rating and a view of the ocean.
 She has never seen Star Wars, eaten a grasshopper, or fallen in love, though she hopes to do all three of those things in the future.
 Her novel, The Art of White Roses, is the winner of the 2017 Burt Award for Caribbean Literature.